10Micron GM3000HPS Mount

 I in the meanwhile have ordered a SkyWatcher Esprit 80ED, not only for wide-field imaging, but also to use it as guide-scope fro the SkyWatcher Esprit 150ED.

 In preparation of the new imaging season I created a new model of the sky on 21 July 2021 using MountWizzard4.
 A few weeks earlier I had finally taken the bold step to install firmware 3.0 (this new firmware has no way back).
 During the MW4 run I noticed that several images were not plate-solved by ASTAP.
-As did had never happened before I started to investigate the images and noticed that those failed plate-solves were all due to double-dotted and elongated stars.
+As this had never happened before I started to investigate the images and noticed that those failed plate-solves were all due to double-dotted and elongated stars.
 Interestingly they only occurred in the region where I had these issues before.
 The images taken in the process are only 5 seconds exposures, so after restarting MW4 I checked the mount using MountMonitor and by visually checking the keypad.
-It appeared that about 10 to 12 seconds after a slew was completed and the mount went into tracking mode (this is when the mount beeps), the RA-axis suddenly decided to move for a bout 1-2 seconds in time in RA (15-30 arc-second).
+It appeared that about 10 to 12 seconds after a slew was completed and the mount went into tracking mode (this is when the mount beeps), the RA-axis suddenly decided to move for a bout 1-2 seconds in time in RA (15-30 arc-seconds).
 This move took a few seconds to happen after which the mount returned to its initial position.

 I reported this behaviour to 10Micron expecting it to be a firmware issue, but after analysis of my log-files, they concluded that there is a mechanical issue with the RA backlash system.
 The plan is now to ship the mount back to Italy coming November (2021), as the weather in that month is usually not suitable for imaging here.
 Hopefully this will finally solve the tracking issue.